CLAIRE-Labo/python-ml-research-template/README.md

   If you use datasets, follow `data/README.md` to set them and write the instructions for the subsequent users there.
   Otherwise, delete the [data](#data) section.

+  Similarly, you can use the `outputs/README.md` file to share your trained models, logs, etc.
 - Remember to pin your dependencies whenever you install new ones.
   This is well described in the Maintaining the environment section of the installation instructions.
 - Keep your `reproducibility-scripts/` directory up to date.